Best Tech Stack for Building a Discord Bot as a Solo Developer

 Database: Start with SQLite

 Here's an opinion that might surprise you.
 Use SQLite for your bot's database until you have a concrete reason not to.
 SQLite runs in-process, requires zero configuration, has no separate server to manage, and handles thousands of reads per second.
+The current stable release is 3.53.1, shipped on 2026-05-05, and it remains one of the most widely deployed databases on the planet.
 For a Discord bot storing server configurations, user preferences, or game state, SQLite is more than enough.

 I used PostgreSQL from day one on my first bot because "real applications use real databases."
 It added deployment complexity (now I needed a database server), increased hosting costs, and the connection pooling overhead was totally unnecessary for my data volume.
 When I rebuilt the bot with SQLite, everything got simpler.